bengtmartensson/IrScrutinizer/doc/ROADMAP.md

 ## Vocabulary
 * _IrScrutinizer_ denotes the interactive program, and the source packages `org.harctoolbox.irscrutinizer` and subordinate packages,
 * _IrpMaster_ denotes the IRP rendering engine irpmaster.jar, source package `org.harctoolbox.IrpMaster` and subordinate packages,
+* _IrpTransmogrifier_ is [this project](https://github.com/bengtmartensson/IrpTransmogrifier), intended to replace IrpMaster, DecodeIR, Analyzer, and much more,
 * _HarcHardware_ denotes a collection of "drivers" and other software that accesses hardware more or less directly, source package `org.harctoolbox.harchardware` and subordinate packages,
 * _harctoolboxbundle_ is a Github project containing the sources of IrScrutinizer, IrpMaster, HarcHardware and some the other packages.